 Substructure brickwork involves the construction of brickwork below ground height at foundation level, and is a vital part of stabilising a building and giving the overall structure strength.
-It's this initial layer of brickwork that ultimately provides integral structural support and load bearing to the superstructure of the entire completed building.
-So just as foundations need to be excavated to precise widths and depths, substructure brickwork also needs to be completed to exacting and accurate standards.
+It's this initial layer of brickwork that ultimately provides integral structural support and load-bearing to the superstructure of the entire completed building.
+So, just as foundations need to be excavated to precise widths and depths, substructure brickwork also needs to be completed to exacting and accurate standards.

-Not only do our groundworks operatives undertake this process with the care and expertise it demands.
-Each member of our groundworks gangs is CSCS/CPCS accredited for their skill in completing substructure brickwork.
-Applying their extensive training and experience to ensure every brick is level and every mortar line is airtight.
+Not only do our groundwork operatives undertake this process with the care and expertise it demands, each member of our groundwork gangs is accredited by the Construction Skills Certification Scheme (CSCS) and/or the Construction Plant Competence Scheme (CPCS) for their skill in completing substructure brickwork.
+They apply their extensive training and experience to ensure every brick is level and every mortar line is airtight.

 Oversites create an airtight seal between a building's groundworks infrastructure, and what will eventually become the finished floor.
 Providing a smooth layer of solid poured concrete, or suspended beam and block, that forms the floor's final foundation.